Saumya7verma/Data-Analysis/Sales_Analysis/READ.md

 1. Clone or download this repository.

-2. Open the file Sales_Data_Analysis.ipynb in Google Colab or locally in Jupyter if preferred.
+2. Open the file Sales_Data_Analysis.ipynb in Google Colab.

 3. Upload or link the dataset (e.g., dataset/Sales_Data.csv) and run the code cells.